james2doyle/ohdoylerules.com/content/snippets/easy-command-line-reverse-geocoding.md

----
++++
-Title: "Easy Command Line Reverse Geocoding"
-Description: "Easily reverse geocode an address using the command line and the google maps API"
+title = "Easy Command Line Reverse Geocoding" description = "Easily reverse geocode an address using the command line and the google maps API" date = "2013-11-27" category = "Snippets" template = "post.html"
-Date: "2013-11-27"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["reverse", "geocode", "command", "line", "cli", "terminal", "json", "google", "maps"]
+keywords = ["reverse", "geocode", "command", "line", "cli", "terminal", "json", "google", "maps"]
----
++++

 Using this function you can easily reverse geocode an address into a *lat and lang* position.
 This uses the [jq executable](http://stedolan.github.io/jq/) and the [Google Maps API](https://developers.google.com/maps/documentation/geocoding/#GeocodingRequests).